intro-to-data-science-23-workshop/08-gt-rai-collado-zurmuehl/README.md

 ## Statement of contributions

+**Aditya Narayan Rai** prepared and conducted the live workshop session.

+**Letícia Figueiredo Collado** prepared and recorded the introductory material, as well as conducted the live presentation.

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Lino Zurmühl** prepared and conducted the live workshop session.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+All materials were previously discussed approved by the three group members.